dstdev/base-cluster-docs/docs/jobs/workflow-tools.md

 [GNU Parallel](workflow/gnuparallel.md) is a shell tool for executing commands in parallel and in sequence on a single node.
-Parallel is a very usable and effective tool for running High Throughput Computing workloads without data dependencies at NERSC.
+Parallel is a very usable and effective tool for running High Throughput Computing workloads without data dependencies at SLU.
 Following simple Slurm command patterns allows parallel to scale up to running tasks in job allocations with multiple nodes.

 ## TaskFarmer

-[TaskFarmer](workflow/taskfarmer.md) is a utility developed at NERSC to distribute single-node tasks across a set of compute nodes - these can be single- or multi-core tasks.
+[TaskFarmer](workflow/taskfarmer.md) is a utility developed at SLU to distribute single-node tasks across a set of compute nodes - these can be single- or multi-core tasks.
 TaskFarmer tracks which tasks have completed successfully, and allows straightforward re-submission of failed or un-run jobs